EEXCESS/privacy-proxy/README.md

 ## Installation and Deployment
 The privacy proxy is developed in Java.
 The easiest way to contribute to this project is to use a proper IDE (e.g., [Eclipse](http://eclipse.org/)).
 Dependencies are handled with Maven (no additional dependencies need to be installed manually).
 If you are using Eclipse, you can configure the project by doing:
-* Right-click on the project > Confgure > Convert to Maven Project
+* Right-click on the project > Configure > Convert to Maven Project
 * Right-click on the project > Maven > Update Project...
+* Right-click on the project > Properties > Deployment Assembly > Add Maven dependencies (necessary if Tomcat runs in Eclipse).

 To deploy the privacy proxy, a WAR file must be created from the project.
-If you are using Eclipse: File > Export... > Web > WAR file.
-It can then we deployed on a TomCat server.
+If you are using Eclipse, Run > Run As > Maven Build.

 ## Getting started
 At this stage of the project, the privacy proxy: